-3.0 NARRATIVE DESCRIPTION OF THE BUSINESS
+3 NARRATIVE DESCRIPTION OF THE BUSINESS

-The Company is the sole generator and supplier of electricity on Grand Cayman with a total installed capacity of 151.23 megaWatts ("MW"), eight major transformer substations, approximately 355 miles of land-based high-voltage transmission and distribution ("T&D") lines and 15 miles of high-voltage submarine cable.
+The Company is the sole generator and supplier of electricity on Grand Cayman with a total installed capacity of 149.54 megaWatts ("MW"), eight transformer substations, approximately 437 miles of land-based high-voltage transmission and distribution ("T&D") lines and 15 miles of high-voltage submarine cable.
 The Company uses diesel generation to produce electricity for Grand Cayman.
-The net book value of property, plant and equipment was \$369.8 million as of December 31, 2011.
+The net book value of property, plant and equipment was \$377.1 million as of December 31, 2012.

-The Company, through its wholly owned subsidiary, DataLink Ltd., plans to develop telecommunications business opportunities which utilize existing CUC infrastructure including transmission and distribution poles, fiber optic cables and electrical substation property.
-The Company is awaiting Cayman Islands Information and Communications Technology Authority ("ICTA") approval of DataLink's licence application required to operate in this industry.
+The Company, through its wholly owned subsidiary DataLink, plans to develop telecommunications business opportunities which utilize existing CUC infrastructure including transmission and distribution poles, fiber optic cables and electrical substation property.
+The Company and DataLink subsequently entered into three agreements to govern the use of Company infrastructure: